What is salt and how does it affect our blood pressure?Last Updated : 10 February 2023

 Should we all eat less salt?

-Many EU countries have made progress in industry-led salt reduction campaigns, but more work is needed if we want to reach the target set by EFSA.8 There also remains some key challenges to help improve public knowledge and awareness on the importance of salt reduction.9
+Many EU countries have made progress in industry-led salt reduction campaigns, but more work is needed if we want to reach the target set by EFSA.8 There also remain some key challenges to improving public knowledge and awareness on the importance of salt reduction.
+These include increasing awareness on the recommended intake, which food sources contribute most and educating people on how to read nutrition information on food labels.9

 5 tips to reduce salt intake